pedvide/simetuc/README.rst

 ------------

 Python 3.5 or 3.6 is required.
 Installing
-`Anaconda <https://www.continuum.io/downloads>`__ is recommended; it works with Windows (64/32 bits), Linux (64/32 bits) and Mac (64 bits).
+`Anaconda <https://www.continuum.io/downloads>`_ is recommended; it works with Windows (64/32 bits), Linux (64/32 bits) and Mac (64 bits).

-After installing Anaconda execute the following command at the command prompt (cmd.exe for Windows, shell for Linux and Mac):
+After installing Anaconda execute the following commands at the command prompt (cmd.exe for Windows, shell for Linux and Mac):

 ::